Drawing ROC Curve

 Figure 3.
 Example of ROC curve

 The following code snippet shows how to calculate the true positive and false positive rates for the plot shown in Figure 3.
-The get_rates function that takes the following parameters:
+The get_rates function takes the following parameters:

 actives